PLANNING, SITING, TREATMENT AND APPROVAL

 5-1.22 Approval of plans and completed works.

 (a) No supplier of water shall make, install or construct, or allow to be made, installed or constructed, a public water system or any addition or deletion to or modification of a public water system until the plans and specifications have been submitted to and approved by the State.
-Materials used in the design, construction and repair of a public water system shall be lead free.
-For this Subpart, lead free shall mean solder or flux which contains no more than 0.2 percent lead and pipes, pipe fittings or any appurtenances which contain no more than eight percent lead.
+Materials used in the design, construction and repair of a public water system shall be lead-free.
+For this Subpart, lead-free shall mean:

 Effective Date: November 23, 2005